-At least year’s Art for the Cash Poor Preview Party, we raised $1,000 in support of AIDS Fund.
+At last year’s Art for the Cash Poor Preview Party, we raised $1,000 in support of AIDS Fund.
 But a large part of our success was due to the dedicated efforts of our volunteers, whose loyalty year after year helped InLiquid reach its fifteenth anniversary.
 We took a few minutes to speak with Howard Traivers, one such volunteer whose been working with organizations like AIDS Fund and InLiquid for over a decade.
 He offers his thoughts on what it takes to be part of a community effort.

 Can you start out by telling me a bit about yourself?